gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 A virus only has one chance to infect software.
 If it passes the resistance roll, the software becomes immune to the virus, and further contact with infected people from that virus is unaffected.

 ```
-I don’t put my code in places where other code has been.
+I do not put my code in places where other code has been.
 You never know what you might catch. -> virtual_desk.bas
 ```

 #### Stages of a Viral Infection